madcoda9000/dotnet-cookie-based-identity/README.md

 No!
 I've used the following Librarys / Projects in this Project:

 * Parts of this Article [ASP.NET Core: From Beginner to advanced](https://burakneis.com/asp-net-core-identity/)
 * [Identity Server 4](https://github.com/IdentityServer/IdentityServer4) for ASP.NET Core Identity management.
-I've used this version because the actual version is not free enymore!
+I've used this version because the actual version is not free anymore!
 Duende decided to force a fee for commercial use of Identity Server 5.
 * [DatatablesJs](https://github.com/ekondur/DatatableJS) (I've modified that and included the modified source [here](DatatablesJs).
 The changes I've made are documented [here](https://github.com/ekondur/DatatableJS/issues)
 * [DoxyGen](Https://doxygen.nl) for generating the class documantation, which can be found [here](Documentation/generated/html/)
 * [Bootstrap 5.1](https://getbootstrap.com) for creating the layouts